Satisfactory Academic Progress (SAP)

 Each designated term, the Office of Financial Aid will review both your cumulative GPA and your term completion rate.
 As a financial aid recipient, you must earn a 2.0 GPA/upperclassmen or 1.75 GPA/freshmen each term AND complete 75% of the credits attempted during the term.
 If you maintain both the GPA and completion rate requirement, you are considered to be in Good Standing.

-Beginning August 1, 2011: SAP will be reviewed at the end of each long semester and at the end of the summer term (combined sessions).
+SAP is reviewed at the end of each long semester and at the end of the summer term (combined sessions).

 To remain in good standing, freshmen students (0-24 hours) must maintain a 1.75 Grade Point Average (GPA) and complete 75% of the credit hours in which they are enrolled on Schreiner’s official census date.